 -Flexibility of expanding and contracting resources for specific functions.

--Ability to isolate and develop span of control.
+-Ability to isolate and develop a span of control.

--Managing life-cycle of certain resources for specific functions (Better HW - CPU, memory and NIC, upgrade, migration etc.).
+-Managing the life-cycle of certain resources for specific functions (Better HW - CPU, memory, and NIC, upgrade, migration, etc.).

 VMware NSX Overview